-Researchers are conducting studies in six priority areas:
+Researchers are conducting environmental studies in the following priority areas.

 Economic Development and Land-Use Change in South and Southeast Asia.
-Collaborative research links social-science data collected at household and community levels with remotely sensed and other spatial data to study the driving forces and multiple impacts of land-use change.
-One project compares periurban environmental issues in India and Pakistan, while a second examines the expansion of rubber cultivation in the uplands of Cambodia, Laos, Burma (Myanmar), Thailand, Vietnam, and China's Yunnan Province….
+Two ongoing collaborative research projects and two recently completed projects link social-science data collected at household and community levels with remotely sensed and other spatial data to study the driving forces and multiple impacts of land-use change:

 Modernization and Emerging Infectious Diseases: The Case of Avian Influenza in Vietnam.
-A collaborative study explores the mechanisms that underlie the emergence of new and reemerging infectious diseases, focusing on outbreaks of highly pathogenic avian influenza (HPAI) in Vietnam….
+A recently completed collaborative study explored the mechanisms that underlie the emergence of new and reemerging infectious diseases, focusing on outbreaks of highly pathogenic avian influenza (HPAI) in Vietnam.

-Pacific Basin Consortium.
-The Pacific Basin Consortium for Environment and Health Sciences (PBC) provides a forum for individuals and organizations with diverse professional expertise and geographic backgrounds to develop and disseminate innovative strategies for addressing the most pressing environment and health issues of our time….
+Pacific Basin Consortium for Environment and Health.
+The Pacific Basin Consortium for Environment and Health (PBC) provides a forum for individuals and organizations with diverse professional expertise and geographic backgrounds to develop and disseminate innovative strategies for addressing the most pressing environment and health issues of our time.